dahak-metagenomics/dahak/README.md

 ## Getting Started

-Analyis protocols can be found in the [workflows](https://github.com/dahak-metagenomics/dahak/tree/master/workflows) directory.
-It is assumed that analysis will begin with [read filtering](https://github.com/dahak-metagenomics/dahak/tree/master/workflows/read_filtering) and instrcutions for Docker installation are included there.
+Analysis protocols can be found in the [workflows](https://github.com/dahak-metagenomics/dahak/tree/master/workflows) directory.
+It is assumed that analysis will begin with [read filtering](https://github.com/dahak-metagenomics/dahak/tree/master/workflows/read_filtering) and instructions for Docker installation are included there.

 ## Prerequisites